 that when he was invited to co-

-On 15th March 1969 both Price and Fame appeared together on the Lulu show and producer Stanley Dorfman spotting potential offered the two their own series.
+They first appeared on TV together on ATV's The Des O'Connor Show on 18th November 1967, but on the 15th March 1969 both Price and Fame appeared on the Lulu show and producer Stanley Dorfman spotting potential offered the two their own series.
 The show featured musical guests and a script written by Michael Palin and Terry Jones, who would have been writing and possibly filming Monty Python at the time of the show's first broadcast in September 1969.
 The show was on BBC2, the only colour channel at the time, but by the time the series proper started in late November the rest of the BBC and ITV had caught the colour bug.

 Between the first show and the rest of the series Price was also to be seen on BBC1 hosting Monster Music Mash.